Pseudogap phase and fractionalization: Predictions for Josephson junction setup: Extracting the frequencies of the AC Josephson current

 Since, all the terms are directly proportional to $t$, one can easily read off the frequencies for the AC current, by performing a fourier transform.
 This is given by

-The primary frequency $\xi$ is the usual AC-Josephson frequency.
+The primary frequency $\xi$ is the usual AC Josephson frequency.
 The other frequencies are the additional ones originating due to the entanglement of the two orders.
 The ratio of the primary to the few additional frequencies is given by,

 where $\omega_{i-1}$ are the $i$-th delta function peak of Eq.~(\ref{eq:freq}).
-It is clear that for large potential difference between the two junctions i.e., $U \gg \eta+2\kappa^\prime$, the second term of all the ratios vanish.
+For large potential difference between the two junctions i.e., $U\gg\eta+2\kappa^{\prime}$, the second term of all the ratios vanish.
 Moreover, the ratio between the primary and additional frequencies will occur at half-odd integers, i.e., $1/2,3/2,5/2,...$.
 However, the peak strength will diminish for the higher order term as it is determined by the higher order Bessel function.
 Studying such frequency dependence of the AC Josephson current will give an indication of the fractionalized PDW order.